cce-bigdataintro-1160/CEBD-1160-fall-2019-site/1-intro.md

 ### Goals
 * Understand the course format, objectives and grading
+* Align our expectations regarding course outline, technologies and scope
 * Understand what is Big Data:
   * the ecosystem
   * the main characteristics: Volume, Variety, Velocity, Veracity, Value